kuntiniong/HK-Insta-Identifier/README.md

-# Hong Kong Instagram Username Classification
+# Hong Kong Instagram Username Identification

-A Hong Kong Instagram username classification project that utilizes the linguistic features of Romanized Cantonese.
+A natural language processing (NLP) project that aims to identify Hong Kong Instagram users based on the linguistic features of Romanized Cantonese in usernames.

 ## Introduction

 <img src="images/ig-logo.png">

-Identifying Hong Kong Instagram users among the global userbase can greatly enhance resource allocation and marketing strategies for businesses.
+Identifying Hong Kong Instagram users among the global userbase can greatly **enhance resource allocation and social media marketing strategies for businesses**.
 An implementation can be creating an Instagram advertising bot that exclusively targets and engages with users in Hong Kong.

-The training data of this project is collected from [HypeAuditor](https://hypeauditor.com/) using my web scraper [hypeauditor_scraper.py](hypeauditor_scraper.py).
+In this project, the objective is to classify if the Instagram username is non-HK (0) or HK (1) using the linguistc features of Romanized Cantonese and unconventional NLP techniques.

 Scikit-learn's **Logistic Regression**, **Random Forest** and **SVM** are chosen as the baseline models for evaluation.

+The [training data](datasets) is collected from [HypeAuditor](https://hypeauditor.com/) using my web scraper [hypeauditor_scraper.py](hypeauditor_scraper.py).

 ## How does the Classification Work?